 Once it is finished, commit the change by pressing

 /dev/sdb2 partition appear.

 b.
 Create Physical Volume (PV) as the base of LVM

 After we finish creating physical partition, the next step is to create Physical Volume (PV).
 PV is used as the host of LVM.
 A physical disk is divided into one or more physical volumes (PV)

 If you find no error, you can check the result using pvscan command.

 We now see two empty PV appear.
-Empty means that the PV’s is not belong to any Volume Group.
+Empty means that the PV’s does not belong to any Volume Group.

+Logical volume groups (VG) are created by combining one or more PV.
 We have already a VG called vg_devmachine.
-It’s capasitiy is 95.11 GB and 39.21 GB of free space.
+Its capacity is 95.11 GB and 39.21 GB of free space.
 To extend vg_devmachine, we can use vgextend command.

 # vgextend vg_devmachine /dev/sdb1

 Check it via vgdisplay.
 You will see that vg_devmachine size is increasing.